-OSBA’s Legislative Policy Committee (LPC) has met and formulated a set of draft policies and priorities to guide the association’s efforts during the coming legislative session.
+OSBA’s Legislative Policy Committee (LPC) met and formulated a set of draft policies and priorities to guide the association’s efforts during the 2017 legislative session.

-The priorities and policies below were approved by the OSBA Board of Directors in September 2016.
-Your board will vote to approve or disapprove the final legislative agenda in November 2016.
+The priorities and policies below were approved by the OSBA Board of Directors in September 2016 and by the OSBA membership in December 2016.

 The Oregon School Boards Association (OSBA) believes funding a strong system of public education is the best investment Oregonians can make to strengthen our economy, create thriving communities and improve the quality of life for every Oregonian.

 In order to accomplish these goals, OSBA will introduce and support legislation which:

 Supports Student Success